elena2/elena2/README.md

 ### Hi there  👋  My name is Elena!

-I currently work in marketing and also work on various data projects.
+I am a professional who is passionate about data analytics, problem-solving, and marketing.
+Aside from doing analytics at work, I work on various data analytics projects.

-💻 Skills: SQL, Python, and Tableau
+💻 Skills: SQL, Python, Statistics, and Tableau

 <!--